 Casablanca: It is the largest city in Morocco, as well as its main port.
 In the 2012 census, it registered a population of 6,949,805 inhabitants.
-It is considered the economic and commercial centre of Morocco, while the political capital is the city of Rabat.
+It is considered the economic and commercial center of Morocco, while the political capital is the city of Rabat.

 Where is Casablanca: